OPEC: 2014–2017: Oil glut

-2017–2020: production cut and OPEC+
+2017–2020: Production cut and OPEC+

-As OPEC members grew weary of a multi-year supply-contest with diminishing returns and shrinking financial reserves, the organization finally attempted its first production cut since 2008.
-Despite many political obstacles, a September 2016 decision to trim approximately 1 million barrels per day was codified by a new quota-agreement at the November 2016 OPEC conference.
-The agreement (which exempted disruption-ridden members Libya and Nigeria) covered the first half of 2017 – alongside promised reductions from Russia and ten other non-members, offset by expected increases in the US shale-sector, Libya, Nigeria, spare capacity, and surging late-2016 OPEC production before the cuts took effect.
-Indonesia announced another "temporary suspension" of its OPEC membership rather than accepting the organization's requested 5-percent production-cut.
-Prices fluctuated around US$50/bbl, and in May 2017 OPEC decided to extend the new quotas through March 2018, with the world waiting to see if and how the oil-inventory glut might be fully siphoned-off by then.
-Longtime oil analyst Daniel Yergin "described the relationship between OPEC and shale as 'mutual coexistence', with both sides learning to live with prices that are lower than they would like."
-These production cut deals with non-OPEC countries are generally referred to as OPEC+.
+As OPEC members grew weary of a multi-year supply contest with diminishing returns and shrinking financial reserves, the organization finally attempted its first production cut since 2008.
+Despite many political obstacles, a September 2016 decision to trim approximately one million barrels per day was codified by a new quota agreement at the November 2016 OPEC conference.
+The agreement (which exempted disruption-ridden members Libya and Nigeria) covered the first half of 2017—alongside promised reductions from Russia and ten other non-members, offset by expected increases in the US shale sector, Libya, Nigeria, spare capacity, and surging late-2016 OPEC production before the cuts took effect.
+Indonesia announced another "temporary suspension" of its OPEC membership rather than accepting the organization's requested five-percent production cut.
+Prices fluctuated around US$50/bbl, and in May 2017, OPEC decided to extend the new quotas through March 2018, with the world waiting to see if and how the oil inventory glut might be fully siphoned off by then.
+Longtime oil analyst Daniel Yergin "described the relationship between OPEC and shale as 'mutual coexistence', with both sides learning to live with prices that are lower than they would like".
+These production cut deals with non-OPEC countries are generally referred to as "OPEC+".

 In December 2017, Russia and OPEC agreed to extend the production cut of 1.8 mbpd until the end of 2018.

 Qatar announced it would withdraw from OPEC effective 1 January 2019.
-According to the New York Times, this was a strategic response to the Qatar diplomatic crisis which Qatar was involved with Saudi Arabia, United Arab Emirates, Bahrain, and Egypt.
+According to The New York Times, this was a strategic response to the Qatar diplomatic crisis, which also involved Saudi Arabia, the UAE, Bahrain, and Egypt.

 On 29 June 2019, Russia again agreed with Saudi Arabia to extend by six to nine months the original production cuts of 2018.

-In October 2019, Ecuador announced it would withdraw from OPEC on 1 January 2020 due to financial problems facing the country.
+In October 2019, Ecuador announced it would withdraw from OPEC on 1 January 2020, due to financial problems facing the country.

-In December 2019, OPEC and Russia agreed one of the deepest output cuts so far to prevent oversupply in a deal that will last for the first three months of 2020.
+In December 2019, OPEC and Russia agreed on one of the deepest output cuts so far to prevent oversupply in a deal that would last for the first three months of 2020.